FangzhouTang/fangzhoutang.github.io/index.md

 ## Education

-I received my bachelor's degree in electronic and information engineering from The School of Communication Engineering, Chongqing University(CQU), Jun.
+I received my bachelor degree in electronic and information engineering from School of Communication Engineering, Chongqing University(CQU), Jun.
 2017 and Master degree in Electromagnetic Field and Microwave Technology, School of Electronic Information and Communications, Huazhong University of Science and Technology(HUST), Aug.
 2020.
 The main research interests are target detection, image processing and millimeter-wave technology.
 At present, I'm a research assistant in HUST.
 From Sep.
 2021 to June.
 2025.
-I will persue my PhD degree in Peking University.
+I will persue my PhD in Peking University.
 The research interest in Satellite Navigation and Positioning.

 ### **Peking University   				                                      ,Beijing China**

 PhD in Electromagnetic and Microwave Technology
-Sep/2021-June/2025
+Sep.
+2021-Jun.
+2025

 ### **Huazhong University of Science and Technology					            ,Wuhan China**

 MS in Electromagnetic and Microwave Technology
-Sep/2017-June/2020
+Sep.
+2017-Jun.
+2020
 GPA: 3.32/4.0

 ### **Chongqing University   				          	           			     ,Chongqing China**

 B.Eng. in Electronic Information Engineering
-Sep/2013-June/2017
+Sep.
+2013-Jun.
+2017
 GPA: 3.12/4.0

 ## Work Experience